The Night Motley Crue Played Their First Concert

-In between the aggression, Motley Crue played some tunes: According to a late-2015 L.A.
-Weekly story, songs performed that night included the future single “Stick to Your Guns” and originals “Why You’re Killing Yourself?” and “Nobody Knows What It’s Like to Be Lonely,” as well as covers of the Raspberries’ “Tonight” and the Beatles’ “Paperback Writer.”
-As Neil put it in The Dirt, “We were so loose that I couldn’t tell where one song ended and the next began.
-But we looked good and fought even better.”
+In between the aggression, Motley Crue played some tunes: Songs performed that night included the future single "Stick to Your Guns" and originals “Why You’re Killing Yourself?” and “Nobody Knows What It's Like to Be Lonely," According to L.A.
+Weekly, as well as covers of the Raspberries’ “Tonight” and the Beatles’ “Paperback Writer.”
+As Neil put it in The Dirt: "We were so loose that I couldn't tell where one song ended and the next began.
+But we looked good and fought even better."

 Yet not everyone knew what to make of the band members and their outrageous stage wear, sky-high hair and glam-tinged hard rock approach. "[I was] sitting in the balcony overlooking the stage and watching a few songs, going, 'These guys are crap,'" Y&T frontman Dave Meniketti apparently once told a radio station.
 "And I ate those words a million times over."
 But to fans at the packed venue – Meniketti told the L.A.
 Weekly he thought there were "maybe 600 people there" – Motley Crue was a revelation.